 For me eating healthy while traveling is essential.
-But the fact is that airport food is notoriously bad and there are usually limited options to choose from in the first place.
+But the fact is that airport food is notoriously bad and there are usually limited options to choose from first.
 This post doesn’t guarantee that you will always have healthy options but there are ways and things you can do that are cheap and easy.

 Why Should You Eat Healthy when Traveling?

-- You are already stressed when you travel and your body is already going to suffer some sort of dehydration (thanks to airplanes setting the control environment inside the cabin at around 8,000 ft).
-So eating healthy well at least ensure one part of you doesn’t have to suffer.
+- You are already stressed when you travel and your body is going to suffer some sort of dehydration (thanks to airplanes setting the control environment inside the cabin at around 8,000 ft).
+So eating healthy will at least make sure one part of you doesn’t have to suffer.
 Traveling is stressful and your body reacts to stress in strange ways.
 Eating right well help to make sure that you digestive system is still running from point A to point B.

 - The healthy choices when you travel will be the local choices most likely…. meaning that you will get to try local food.
 Please don’t eat at McDonald’s while you’re traveling (there are only rare occasions that I will even consider McDonald’s).
 Countries have their own food that has satisfied for thousands of years so don’t waste your eating time by eating something that is American.